okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-sso-integration/main/index.md

 Having your SSO integration public in the OIN catalog provides you with exposure to all Okta customers.

 > **Notes:**
 > * Creating an app integration instance doesn't automatically make it available in the [OIN](https://www.okta.com/integrations/).
-After you've tested your integration, you need to [submit it](/docs/guides/submit-oin-app/-/main/#submit-your-integration) to the OIN team for verification and publication.
+After you test your integration, [submit it](/docs/guides/submit-oin-app/-/main/#submit-your-integration) to the OIN team for verification and publication.
 > * The OIN Wizard doesn't support new SSO integrations with more than three app instance variables or advanced SAML features.

 ### Add a private integration